Standards for safer events

 The entire U.S. infection rate is indeed higher than the reported rates from the listed recent in-person events.
 (I’ll add that we know that reported rates are typically significantly lower than actual rates, but let’s assume that both sets of statistics are undercounted to the same degree.)

 Because the statement conflates the risk of a masked visit to a grocery store with the overall risk in the United States of getting infected!
-The latter regrettably includes a significant fraction of the U.S. population who won’t or can’t get vaccinated, don’t wear masks to protect against airborne transmission of COVID-19, and don’t social distance.
-The risk of contracting COVID-19 during a grocery store masked visit is far less than the overall risk for everyone in the U.S.
+The latter regrettably includes a significant fraction of the U.S. population who:

 The headline statement is, therefore, comparing apples to oranges.
 You’d expect any event that implements precautions against COVID-19 transmission to have a lower infection rate than the entire United States.
 That doesn’t mean that attending an event is a safe enough choice for attendees and staff.

-This brings us to what’s actually important to people trying to make a decision whether to attend an event.
+This brings us to what’s actually important to people trying to make a decision about whether to attend an event.
 The event modeling, performed for Freeman by Epistemix, and discussed later, suggests that those who are currently likely to attend a large in-person business event that implements mitigation strategies such as vaccination requirements, masking, and social distancing, are significantly more likely to be vaccinated (~80%).
 That statistic seems credible to me.

 Such potential attendees, who are already more careful than the average American about how they live their lives in a pandemic, aren’t interested in whether an event environment provides a risk of getting COVID-19 comparable to the average risk of the entire population of the U.S. Rather, they want to know if attending the event will significantly (defined by them) increase their likelihood of contracting COVID-19.
 And that brings me to the second concern about the assumptions made by Epistemix’s event risk model.